The story of Rome's main airport, from the 1960 Olympic Games to its modern-day success.

 Located about 35 km southwest of the centre of Rome, Fiumicino consisted of just two runways in the 1960s, with a third one added in 1973 along with a new hangar to accommodate Boeing 747s.

-In recent years the airport has won multiple awards, however its level of organisation and customer service was not always at the high level it enjoys today.
+In recent years the airport has won multiple accolades, however its quality of organisation and customer service was not always at the award-winning level it enjoys today.

-Over the past six decades the airport has also been affected by tragic events such as the terrorist attacks in 1973 (32 dead) and in 1985 (13 dead).
+Over the past six decades the airport has also been affected by tragic events including terrorist attacks in 1973 (32 dead) and in 1985 (13 dead).

-Fiumicino suffered a setback too with a fire on 7 May 2015, which spread to Terminal 3, causing considerable disruption but no serious injuries.
+Fiumicino suffered a setback too with a fire in 2015, which spread to Terminal 3, causing considerable disruption but no serious injuries.

 Fiumicino has recently undergone an extensive modernisation programme and has been to the forefront in technological development, becoming the first Italian airport to install e-gates.